 Key stats: 2.07 ERA (243 ERA+), 313 K's

 In a time of inflated offense, Pedro was utterly dominant.
-He posted what remains by far the lowest FIP (1.39) by a qualified pitcher since the end of the dead-ball era, and he set a record for strikeout rate (37.5 percent) that remains unbroken in today's K-happy environment.
+He posted what remains by far the lowest FIP (1.39) by a qualified pitcher since the end of the dead-ball era, and he set a record for strikeout rate (37.5 percent) that remained unbroken until 2019.

 Runner-up: Mike Mussina, BAL (133 ERA+)